canonical/sphinx-stack-docs/docs/how-to/troubleshooting/build-errors.rst

 .. meta::
-   :description: Troubleshooting guidance for issues related to building and publishing documentation using the Sphinx Stack with Read the Docs.
+   :description: Troubleshooting guidance for issues related to building and publishing documentation using the Sphinx Stack at Read the Docs.

 .. _build_errors_troubleshooting:

 Build errors
 ============

-In this guide, you will find information on how to troubleshoot local or GitHub PR build errors that may occur when building a documentation set.
+In this guide, you will find information on how to troubleshoot local or GitHub PR build errors that may occur when building the documentation set.

 'Module not found' error
 ------------------------